“Our Attorneys Protect Your Wishes in the Event Tragedy Befalls You Unexpectedly”

 Death is an inevitable part of life.
 For some, it is quite unpleasant to consider, much less plan for.
 Perhaps this is why many surveys report that over one-half of all Americans have not created a will or have not updated their wills in years.
 But failing to create or update a will can cause unnecessary hardship and confusion for your family, loved ones, and any charitable causes that may be significant to us.

 Do not cause your loved ones needless heartache: A will created with the assistance of an experienced and thoughtful Memphis estate-planning attorney can give you and those close to you a sense of security and comfort in the event you die, either expectedly or unexpectedly.
-The Tennessee will preparation law firm of Douglass & Runger, Attorneys at Law, is here to assist you in completing this important, yet often-neglected task.
+The Tennessee will preparation law firm of Douglass & Runger, PLLC, Attorneys at Law, is here to assist you in completing this important, yet often-neglected task.

 Why Do I Need a Will in Tennessee?